 This is a confusing paragraph: Mary changes from his aunt to his sister, and Mary Magdalene is first identified as "the one who was called his companion" and then "his companion."
 Depending on the meaning of koinonos, it can make a big difference.

-The point is, these are not clear and simple passages, as Brown would have you believe.
-Even the word "kiss" may not be as sexy as we think it is.
-We all know that Jesus and Judas kissed at least once; Romans 16:16 enjoins us to "greet one another with a holy kiss."
+Romans 16:16 enjoins us to "greet one another with a holy kiss."
 Look up "kiss" in a biblical concordance and see how many of the references you find are sexual.
 Certainly we've become accustomed, in a snickering, junior high fashion, to interpreting nonsexual relationships as sexual.
 "Just think about it," we say while high fiving each other, "Bert and Ernie are totally gay!"
 It's very easy for us to misinterpret the behaviors of a past not too long gone, a time in which straight people of the same sex used to sleep in the same bed, like Laurel and Hardy, and think nothing of it.
 The sexual mores of two thousand years ago might be even harder to parse correctly.

 Here's what the Gospel of Philip itself has to say about kissing: